Sound Event Detection of Weakly Labelled Data with CNN-Transformer and Automatic Threshold Optimization: Experiments

 \subsection{Model}

-We adopt a 9-layer CNN as the backbone architecture which has shown to perform well on a variety of audio tagging tasks \cite{kong2019cross}.
-Table \ref{tb:architecture} shows the configuration of the backbone CNN.
-The CNN consists of 4 convolutional blocks, where each convolutional block consists of 2 convolutional layers with kernel sizes of $ 3 \times 3 $.
-Batch normalization and ReLU non-linearity is applied after each convolutional layer.
+The segment-wise training systems are described in equation (\ref{eq:aggregation}), and are modeled by a 9-layer CNN which has shown to perform well on a variety of audio tagging tasks \cite{kong2019cross}.
+Table \ref{tb:architecture} shows that the 9-layer CNN consists of 4 convolutional blocks, where each convolutional block consists of 2 convolutional layers with kernel sizes of $ 3 \times 3 $.
+Batch normalization \cite{ioffe2015batch} and ReLU non-linearity \cite{dahl2013improving} is applied after each convolutional layer.
 The convolutional block consists of 64, 128, 256 and 512 feature maps, respectively.
-A $ 2 \times 2 $ average pooling is applied after each convolutional block to extract high level features.
-In Table \ref{tb:architecture}, the number following $ @ $ represents the number of feature maps.
+A $ 2 \times 2 $ average pooling is applied after each convolutional block to extract high level features. \qk{We did not apply residual connections in our CNNs as gradient vanishing is not a problem with 8 convolutional layers.} In Table \ref{tb:architecture}, the number following $ @ $ represents the number of feature maps.
 The second column shows the number of batch size (bs), feature maps, frames and frequency bins.
 We average out the frequency axis of the output from the last convolutional layer.
 Then time distributed fully connected layer with sigmoid non-linearity is applied to predict the presence probability of sound events of each time frame.
 To obtain the AT result for supervised learning, aggregation functions including max, average and attention along time frames are applied.
-Adam \cite{kingma2014adam} optimizer with a learning rate of 0.001 is applied and is reduced to 0.0001 after the performance is plateaued on validation data.
-Mixup \cite{zhang2017mixup} with alpha of 1.0 is used in all experiments to prevent from overfitting.
+Adam \cite{kingma2014adam} optimizer with a learning rate of 0.001 is applied, and is reduced to 0.0001 after the performance is plateaued on validation data.
+Mixup \cite{zhang2017mixup} with alpha of 1.0 is used in all experiments to prevent training from overfitting. \qk{The training is stopped at 60,000 iterations by observing the performance on the validation set.}